apache/dubbo-docs/dubbo-user-book-en/demos/events-notify.md

 # Event Notify

-Before calling, after calling, when an exception occurs,will trigger `oninvoke`、`onreturn`、`onthrow` events.You can configure which method to notify when an event occurs.
+Before calling, after calling, when an exception occurs,will trigger `oninvoke`, `onreturn`, `onthrow` events.You can configure which method to notify when an event occurs.

 ## Service Interface